-- 1. Profit after tax adjusted for unrealised gain/(loss) on financial instruments after tax.
-This result measure is included to give relevant information about the company's underlying operations. - 2.
-Annualised return on equity and return on assets as percentage of average equity and average assets.
-Average equity is calculated based on monthly equity, not added to profit of the year, but deducted from dividend from the date this is allocated. - Principal amount - 4.
-Liquidity coverage ratio (LCR) is a measure for the regulatory liquidity reserve.
+Profit after tax adjusted for unrealised gain/(loss) on financial instruments after tax.
+This result measure is included to give relevant information about the company's underlying operations.
+2 Annualised return on equity and assets after tax: Profit after tax/Core earnings as percentage of average equity (from owner) and average assets.
+Average equity is calculated based on monthly opening equity (less Tier 1 capital) excluding profit for the year/comprehensive income/interest on Tier 1 capital.
+Capital injections and dividends are added/deducted in the payment month, such that opening equity for the following month is adjusted for the change.
+Average assets is calculated based on monthly total assets.

+3. Principal amounts

+- 4. Liquidity coverage ratio (LCR) is a measure for the regulatory liquidity reserve.
 LCR is defined as liquid assets as a percentage of net payments in a given stress period of 30 days ahead. - 5.
-Outstanding green loans according to KBN's set of criteria for green loans as at 31 December 2019.
+Outstanding green loans according to KBN's set of criteria for green loans.
 In addition, the bank has a small portfolio of green loans that were given before these criteria were established.
-These loans are no longer financed with green bonds.
+These loans are no longer financed with green bonds. - 6.
+Includes the company's direct (Scope 1) and indirect (Scope 2) emissions, as well as residual waste and flights (Scope 3)